sprite9/ASaKE-Net/README.md

-# ASaKE-Net
+# ASaRE-Net
-ASaKE-Net: A Triple Knowledge Extraction Network for Chinese Literature on Al-Si Alloy
+ASaRE-Net: A Triple Knowledge Extraction Network for Chinese Literature on Al-Si Alloy

 ## 环境